 Chicago, IL

-For over 10 years, I have built my career in human resources across the Midwest region, growing from hands-on recruiter to strategic HR leader.
+For the past 11 years, I have built my career in human resources across the Midwest region, growing from hands-on recruiter to strategic HR leader.
 I began as an HR Administrator with a technology and software staffing firm, where I managed full-cycle hiring and on-boarding across multiple client organizations.
 That early experience gave me a strong foundation in talent acquisition and workforce strategy within fast-paced, technical environments.
 As my career progressed, I stepped into a Human Resource Manager role, leading end-to-end HR operations.
-I oversaw onboarding, new hire orientations, candidate selection, exit interviews, and performance metrics, while managing a team of 10 recruiters supporting international outsourcing functions.
+I oversaw on-boarding, new hire orientations, candidate selection, exit interviews, and performance metrics, while managing a team of 10 recruiters supporting international outsourcing functions.
 I also led performance management initiatives, implemented 360-degree feedback processes, and ensured compliance and audit readiness.
 Today, I serve as an HR/Recruiting Professional with Source Owls, an AI-driven recruitment platform.
-In this role, I partner with organizations to implement HR policies, guide on-boarding and benefits strategy, audit personnel processes, and align HR operations with broader business objectives.
+In this role, I specialize in recruiting talent across finance, commercial, and technical functions.
+I also partner with organizations to implement HR policies, manage on-boarding and benefits programs, audit personnel processes, and ensure HR operations are aligned with broader business objectives.
 My work bridges traditional HR leadership with modern, technology-enabled solutions.
 I hold a master’s degree from Saint Mary's University of Minnesota, January 2019 and earned an Applied Data Science certificate from MIT Professional Education, October 2023, where I developed skills in leveraging AI, Python, and data analytics to drive smarter HR decision-making.

 I credit much of my success to the mentors who have guided me throughout my life - my parents, who instilled strong values and a solid work ethic; teachers, who inspired curiosity and growth; and friends, who offered support and perspective.
 Their guidance, combined with my own curiosity and willingness to adapt, has helped me navigate each step of my career with confidence.